bioturing/bbrowserx-wiki/README.docker.md

     --name bioturing-ecosystem
 ```

-## 7. Notices
+## 3. Notices

-### 7.1.
+### 3.1.
 Security
 - BioTuring System  uses HTTPS protocol to securely communicate over the network.
 - All of the users need to authenticate using a BioTuring account or the company's SSO to access the platform.
 - We highly recommend setting up a private VPC network for IP restriction.
 - The data stays behind the company firewall.
-- BioTuring System platform does not track any usage logs.
+- BioTuring System does not track any usage logs.

-### 7.2.
+### 3.2.
 Data visibility
 - Data can be uploaded to Personal Workspace or Data Sharing group.
 - In the Personal Workspace, only the owner can see and manipulate the data she/he uploaded.
 - In the Data Sharing group, only people in the group can see the data.